saig0/exploding-bpmn/README.md

 # 💥 exploding-bpmn 💥

 Exploding BPMN is like the game _Exploding Kittens_ but with BPMN symbols.
-The game is modeled in BPMN and executed in Camunda Cloud.
+The game is modeled in BPMN and executed in Camunda 8 SaaS.

 ## 💣 Usage